Domestic violence survivor: ‘Standing stronger than ever’

-We first introduced you to Kirstin Rickert, last May, to share her memories of a troubled relationship.
+KSN News first introduced you to Kirstin Rickert last May.
+She shared her memories of a troubled relationship.

 “He abused me constantly, he shattered who I was,” said Kirstin Rickert, Wichita.